 And as we mentioned earlier, it kills other pests like cockroaches, fleas, ticks, and spiders also.
 How does this happen?
 Diatomaceous earth is tiny particles that are very sharp.
 These sharp particles cause cuts on the insects’ bodies, which then dehydrates them and kills them.
 This is non-toxic; there is no build-up of tolerance unlike with other chemical pesticides.
 It is just like killing them by sticking a knife into them.

 If you have pest infestation problems that have become too much to handle for you, do not worry.
-The best pest control management in the Carolinas, Go-Forth Pest Control, is just a phone call away.
+The best pest control management in the NC, Go-Forth Pest Control, is just a phone call away.

 Go-Forth is simply the best

 Go-Forth Pest Control is a family-owned commercial service solutions provider of modern pest control services and techniques, using the latest and most advanced technology in the business, making our service to you more efficient, safer and more convenient.
 We have a team of expert professionals who can provide the best pest control services to residents and business establishments all throughout North and South Carolina.